lorig135/docsstyleguide/User Actions.md

 - Noun: When is the point of this step?

 ## Press*
-Press these keys to stop the program.
+- Verb: Press these keys to stop the program.

 ## Program
 - Verb: Program the app.
 - Noun: How do I stop the program?

 ## Provide
-Use instead of *support*.
+- Verb: Use instead of *support*.
 Ex: AM provides OAuth 2.0, passwordless, and 2-Factor authentication functionality.

 ## Release*
 - Verb: Select the keys, then release them.
 - Noun: Here is the new release of the product.

 ## Remove
-Remove the files.
+- Verb: Remove the files.

 ## Resize
-Resize the window.
+- Verb: Resize the window.

-Run
+## Run
 - Verb: Run the application.
 - Adjective: The software is running.